 WordPress vs. Squarespace:

-In the early stages of my journey, I explored both WordPress and Squarespace as potential platforms for designing the artist portfolio.
-WordPress, known for its flexibility and customization options, offered various themes and plugins tailored to artists’ needs.
+In the early stages of my journey, I explored WordPress and Squarespace as potential platforms for designing the artist portfolio.
+WordPress, known for its flexibility and customization options, offers various themes and plugins tailored to artists’ needs.
 However, Squarespace’s user-friendly interface and sleek design templates ultimately won me over.
 Its intuitive drag-and-drop editor allowed me to create stunning layouts without any coding expertise.

 My question was how to create an artist portfolio using Squarespace.

 Creating an artist portfolio using Squarespace is a straightforward and intuitive process.
 Follow these step-by-step instructions to bring your vision to life:

 - Visit the Squarespace website and sign up for an account.

 - Once you’re logged in, select a template that best aligns with your artistic style and preferences.
 Squarespace offers a wide range of visually stunning templates designed specifically for portfolios.